singh-man/books/crackingTheCoding/17_hard.md

 **Dynamic  Programming Solution: O(N⁴)**

 Notice that the earlier solution is made slower by a factor of O(N²) simply because computing the sum of a matrix is so slow.
 Can we reduce the time to compute the area?
 Yes!
-In fact  we can reduce the time of c omputeSum to O(1).
+In fact  we can reduce the time of computeSum to O(1).

 Consider the following rectangle: